threeport/user-docs/docs/helm-workloads/deploy-helm-local.md

 As you can see, due to the runtime parameters for the prod instance specifying 4 replicas, there are 4 pods for the WordPress app.

-Before we move on, let's clean up the helm workloads we've deployed so far.
+Before we move on, let's clean up the Helm workloads we've deployed so far.

 ```bash
 tptctl delete helm-workload-instance -n wordpress-prod